Bawnorton/BarebonesAndroidActivityTemplate/README.md

 Contains the bare minimum to get an app up and running on Java 17 with view binding and a single activity.

-This is an alternative to the empty project template that Android Studio provides, however, this comes with most of the boilerplate already set up to get you started on mobile app development.

 ## To Use
 1. Hit the green "Use this template" button at the top of the page and create a new repo
 2. Either: